containerd/cri/docs/config.md

         # SystemdCgroup enables systemd cgroups.
         SystemdCgroup = false

-    # "plugins.cri.containerd.untrusted_workload_runtime" is a runtime to run untrusted workloads on it.
-    # DEPRECATED: use plugins.cri.runtimes instead.
-If provided, this runtime is mapped to the
-    #   runtime handler named 'untrusted'.
-It is a configuration error to provide both the (now
-    #   deprecated) UntrustedWorkloadRuntime and a handler in the Runtimes handler map (below) for
-    #   'untrusted' workloads at the same time.
-Please provide one or the other.
-    [plugins.cri.containerd.untrusted_workload_runtime]
-      # runtime_type is the runtime type to use in containerd e.g. io.containerd.runtime.v1.linux
-      runtime_type = ""

-      # runtime_engine is the name of the runtime engine used by containerd.
-      runtime_engine = ""

-      # runtime_root is the directory used by containerd for runtime state.
-      runtime_root = ""

     # plugins.cri.containerd.runtimes is a map from CRI RuntimeHandler strings, which specify types
     # of runtime configurations, to the matching configurations.
 In this example,